March 08, 2022 6 min read

-During this pandemic we all have found ourselves more isolated, perhaps more than ever before.
+During the pandemic we all have found ourselves more isolated, perhaps more than ever before.

 Unfortunately for an addict and alcoholic, this can spell trouble.
 Our isolation, and perhaps our stirred-up depression, can lead us to imbibe more than we otherwise might.
 We justify it easily—it’s stress, I’m lonely, this is how I relax, you name it.